fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/vertical-distances.md

 <fb:flightLevel uom="SM">1130</fb:flightLevel>
 ```

-The following example shows the encoding of a flight level expressed as
+!> The following example shows the encoding of a flight level expressed as
 a double.
 This encoding is technically permitted by FIXM but is NOT
-recommended.
+RECOMMENDED.

 ```xml
 <fb:flightLevel uom="FL">290.0</fb:flightLevel>